-Faculty, administrators and other University staff members have shown, time after time, their outstanding commitment to our student population by providing additional support for our students.
+By providing additional support for our students, faculty, administrators, and other University staff members have shown, time after time, their outstanding commitment to our campus community.
 The Faculty Fellows program aims to provide a bridge between the formal academic program and the out-of-classroom learning and developmental activities of residents.

 Studies have indicated that non-classroom interactions between students and faculty members can have a positive effect on student persistence and degree completion.
-As part of the Faculty Fellows program, EIU faculty members engage students in activities outside of the traditional classroom setting.
-They assist students on move-in day attend various residence hall programs throughout the year.
-These activities are simply a way for students to interact with faculty outside of the classroom to better meet the goals of the program:
+As part of the Faculty Fellows program, EIU faculty members assist students on move-in day and attend various residence hall programs throughout the year.
+These activities are simply a way for students to better meet the goals of the program, which are to:

 - Provide faculty with an understanding of Residential Life including gaining a stronger understanding of the learning communities where their students reside.